Alessandro Gabrielloni

-Alessandro Gabrielloni (born 10 July 1994) is an Italian footballer who plays as a forward for club Juve Stabia on loan from Como.
+Alessandro Gabrielloni (born 10 July 1994) is an Italian footballer who plays as a forward for club Palermo, on loan from club Como.

 Club career

-Gabrielloni was grown up in the Marche region of Italy, in Jesi, in a large, close-knit family.
-He played two years in the youth sector of Ancona, which was playing in Serie B at that time, then the team went bankrupt and he returned to Jesina, a team from his village.
+Gabrielloni grew up in the Marche region of Italy, in Jesi, in a large, close-knit family.
+He played two years in the youth sector of Ancona, which was playing in Serie B at that time; the team went bankrupt and he returned to Jesina, a team from his village.
 After a couple of months he was taken to the first team in the D Series, at the age of 16.
-After finishing high school, he played for a year in Macerata.
+After graduating high school, he played for a year in Macerata.

 On 30 August 2025, Gabrielloni joined Juve Stabia on loan for the 2025–26 season.